Game Over

 My players were presented with a complex story but I also made some effort to incorporate other kinds of gaming too.
 My players enjoy solving puzzles and so I did what I could to present some.
 However I lack skill in this area so borrowed concepts liberally from existing games and tales.
 Once I even purchased a three-dimensional jigsaw puzzle that was part of the story but also had to be solved by the players themselves for the characters to succeed.

-Another area in which I lack skill is strategy and combat simulation (even using my own ‘home-brew’ rules variations).
+Another area in which I lack skill is strategy and combat simulation (even using my own home-brew rules).
 However we had a number of eventful encounters during the campaign and got better at them over time.
-The last one involved an Undead Dragon that belched aging at its rivals and which was set in a 'dungeon' based on the current map of Chadstone Shopping Centre (sometimes it saves time to use existing things and any old thing will do).
+The last one involved an Undead Dragon that belched aging at its rivals and which was set in a dungeon based on the current map of Chadstone Shopping Centre (sometimes it saves time to use existing stuff and any old thing will do).

-I found it challenging to make my game challenging.
-For one thing my story had a relatively optimistic tone to which my players responded well.
-For another it is difficult for one mind (that of a GM managing however many antagonists) to face four minds each focused on ensuring the safety of four protagonists.
+Making my game challenging was a chellenge for me.
+My story had a relatively optimistic tone to which my players responded well.
+Also it is difficult for one mind (that of a GM managing however many antagonists) to face four minds each focused on ensuring the safety of four protagonists.
 I did a few novel things to give the characters bigger challenges.
 One was for the renowned Lost Wanderers to experience a flash-back game in which they were novices.
 Another was to give my players some antagonists to temporarily play to get a feel for what life is like for minor villains facing champions.

 The key villains of my game were anonymous and distant in nature, impersonal supernatural forces motivated by hunger rather than cruelty.
 It was necessary to fight them just as it is necessary to respond to a locust swarm.
-This concept has always interested me but I do feel I could have put more work into also developing personal nemeses for the characters to have an enmity with.
+This concept has always interested me but I do feel I could have put more work into also developing personal nemeses for the characters.
 There were a few non-player characters who could have fit this but I never drove that development and in the end they all became allies facing a common menace.

 A theme of my game was that it is sometimes necessary to unite with those of markedly different morality to ones own.
-With this and other themes I made the story be the messenger rather than give characters moralizing speeches (as is the trend in much fiction these days).
+With this and other themes I made the story be the messenger rather than give characters moralizing speeches.
 I subverted a characteristic of sword-and-sorcery tales by having a barbarian warrior and an undead lich (literary rivals) work together to hone a future champion of The Lands.
 This non-player character resented the manipulation once discovered but took on a leadership role of her own volition, did so in her own way and re-positioned her mentors as followers.

 Hope was very much a message but so was bravery in the absence of hope.
 Characters in my fantasy setting assume they have an immortal spirit but the Starborn Invaders (as I called the cosmic horrors) had the ability to consume spirit as if it were energy.
 The moral challenge then was to resist for the sake of others and for the future even at the risk of personal annihilation.
 In this sense fantasy characters suddenly faced the kind of danger we face in reality.
 How they conducted themselves became as significant as any eventual victory or reward.

-The Lands was saved in the end but has also been changed.
+The Lands was saved but has also been changed.
 Populations have been disrupted.
 Balances of power have shifted and new alliances formed.
 Secrets were exposed and a few more generated.
-The Lost Wanderers were granted a province to govern while our original party won possession of an ancient and forgotten ‘sky-ship’.
-There could definitely be more gaming but for now I will give it a rest and get on with other things.
+The Lost Wanderers were granted a province to govern while our original party won possession of an ancient and forgotten sky-ship.
+There could definitely be more gaming but for now I will give it a rest.

 Thanks to my players Varia, Marty, Katrina and Sarah for all that gaming.
 You are fun-loving, inventive, creative, and as skilled at making peace as at winning wars.
 Thanks also to occasional guests Josh, Belinda and Cameron for help and extra company.
 I had a fantastic time.